L10 Web Stats Reporter 3.15

 How much do you charge?

-I charge $20 to upload all your images (not $20 per image) into your profile.
+I charge $20 to upload all your images (not $20 per image) into your profile and send you a CD.
 This also includes setting up your profile if you haven’t done so yet.
 At that point I provide e-mail instructions, that include links with your username and password, that walk you through the entire process.
-Also included in the e-mail is my telephone number in case you have any questions.
+Also included in the e-mail is my telephone number in case you have any questions, even while filling out an application.

-I charge a $20 handling charge which includes sending you a CD of corrected images so that they can be used for other shows requiring digital images.
-I also archive all full size corrected files (on both DVD and external hard drives) so that in the future, you can request images for other uses or a duplicate back up CD.
+I charge a $20 handling charge which includes archiving all the corrected files (on both DVD and external hard drives) so that in the future, you can request images for other uses or a duplicate back up CD.

-So in summary, five images will cost $140 uploaded into your profile so you can apply immediately upon my completion of my working on your images.
+So in summary, five images will cost $140 uploaded into your profile so you can apply immediately upon completion of my working on your images, even if I receive the images on the day of the show deadline.
 And if you have any questions or problems during the application process, you can pick up the phone and call me.
+I become your support person through the whole application process.

 top